outworkers/phantom/comparison.md

 It's definitely more boilerplate than Quill, there's no doubt about that, however, this simple DSL can help us to great
 things:

 - Control the name we want to use for our columns.
-Not the most interest feature, but it helps avoid collisions with known Cassandra types.
-Currently this would be impossible in Quill.
+Not the most interesting feature, but it helps avoid collisions with known Cassandra types.
+Currently this doesn't look possible in Quill.

 - Generate the CQL schema on the fly.
 Every phantom table has a `.create` method, that will yield a `CreateQuery`, where you can set the creation properties in minute details.
 The schema is then inferred from the DSL.